Xu Deshuai: Citizen

-Xu Deshuai made his debut in Hong Kong in the 2005–06 season.
+Xu made his debut in Hong Kong in the 2005–06 season.
 His first domestic league match was on 15 October against Kitchee.
 He came on in the 71st-minute as a substitute for So Yiu Man in a 3–0 away defeat.
 He expressed disappointment about always being used as a substitute.
 He went back to Dalian over the summer where he made five appearances.

-In the 2007–08 season, Xu Deshuai established himself as a regular first team player, making 15 appearances in 18 league matches.
+In the 2007–08 season, Xu established himself as a regular first-team player, making 15 appearances in 18 league matches.
 He helped Citizen to win the 2007–08 Hong Kong FA Cup; during which he appeared in every game.
 This was the first top-level domestic cup won by Citizen since the club's founding in 1947.
-This earned him an official transfer to Citizen in summer 2008.
+This earned him an official transfer to Citizen in the summer of 2008.

-Xu Deshuai was appointed as one of the vice-captains of Citizen in 2008.
+Xu was appointed as one of the vice-captains of Citizen in 2008.
 He started two matches as captain in the 2008–09 season.
-Xu Deshuai scored both his first and second senior career goal in the match against Hong Kong Sheffield United on 2 May 2009.
+Xu scored both his first and second senior career goal in the match against Hong Kong Sheffield United on 2 May 2009.
 He finished the season with 7 goals in 23 matches.
 He was named 2009 Hong Kong Top Footballers of the Year.

-Despite many transfer rumours regarding Xu Deshuai in winter 2009, Citizen football department director Pui Ho Wang said that Xu Deshuai is a "not-for-sale item" at the club.
+Despite many transfer rumours regarding Xu in the winter of 2009, Citizen football department director Pui Ho Wang said that Xu is a "not-for-sale item" at the club.

-In a Senior Shield match on Boxing Day in 2009, Xu Deshuai and Fung Kai Hong verbally abused the referee Gary Wong Po On after a controversial decision.
+In a Senior Shield match on Boxing Day in 2009, Xu and Fung Kai Hong verbally abused the referee Gary Wong Po On after a controversial decision.
 He was subsequently banned for four club matches from 12 January 2010.
-Xu Deshuai returned in the league match against Sun Hei on 12 March 2010, coming on as a substitute at the 64th-minute for Citizen teammate Wong Yiu Fu and scored a goal during second half injury time.
+Xu returned in the league match against Sun Hei on 12 March 2010, coming on as a substitute at the 64th-minute for Citizen teammate Wong Yiu Fu and scored a goal during second half injury time.

-Xu Deshuai named Hong Kong Top Footballers of the Year again after 2009–10 season.
-In the ceremony, chairman of South China Steven Lo said Xu Deshuai became a member of his team in the 2010–11 season.
+Xu was named Hong Kong Top Footballers of the Year again after the 2009–10 season.
+In the ceremony, chairman of South China Steven Lo said Xu became a member of his team in the 2010–11 season.